 At Mudrex, you will be able to do make leverage trading strategies.
 Users can set multiple parameters available on the platform to backtest, paper trade and live trade it directly via API integrations.

 There are 3 different kinds of trading methods you can choose for Leverage trade:

 - Long Only

 - Short Only

-Below is the example of a simple strategy to start with leverage trading:
+Below is an example of a simple strategy to start with leverage trading: